VougaDev/node-mta/README.md

 # node-mta
-Mail Transfert Agent addon for NodeJs
+Mail Transfert Agent (email sender) addon for NodeJs

+With this NodeJs addon, you can send email messages anywhere on the internet Without needing to host a fully featured SMTP server.
+Tested with Gmail,Yahoo, Outlook principally.

 **Supported features**